bigmeech/my-node-microservice-template/README.md

 ### What is this?

 This is a little KOA microservice template I put together to get me easily started with a nodejs project and only focus on what matters.
-Wiring code gets old really fast if you do this all the time

 ### How do i use it?
 - clone it